grapestone5321/Cracking-the-Coding-Interview/README.md

 - Techniques to prepare for and ace the soft side of the interview: behavioral questions.
 - For interviewers and companies: details on what makes a good interview question and hiring process.

+## Authored by Gayle Laakmann McDowell

+Gayle is the Founder / CEO of CareerCup.com and the author of two books: Cracking the Coding Interview, Amazon.com's #1 best-selling interview book, and The Google Resume.
+She has worked for Google, Microsoft, and Apple and served on Google's hiring committee.
+She holds a BSE and MSE in Computer Science from the University of Pennsylvania and an MBA from the Wharton School.

 ## Solutions